Lynda Bellingham: Strictly Come Dancing

 In 2009, Bellingham was one of the contestants in the seventh series of Strictly Come Dancing, where she was partnered with Darren Bennett.
-However, she was voted out by the judges in the fourth week.
+She was voted out by the judges in the fourth week.

 Other appearances

 In 1993, Bellingham was the subject of This Is Your Life when she was surprised by Michael Aspel on the set of Second Thoughts.

-In February 1999, she was part of the Heated Rollers comedy team alongside Gwyneth Strong and Joanna Monro, with the Heated Rollers programme being the first all-women sketch show broadcast on BBC Radio 2.
+In February 1999, she was part of the Heated Rollers comedy team alongside Gwyneth Strong and Joanna Monro.
+The Heated Rollers programme was the first all-women sketch show broadcast on BBC Radio 2, and the writers included Lesley Ann Albiston and Caroline Gold.

-In 2010, Bellingham was the voice-over for British rap band N-Dubz's reality show on Channel 4.

 In 2011, Bellingham featured in a short film entitled Too Close for Comfort, playing the character of a mother to her real-life son, actor and celebrity butler Michael Peluso (from ITV's fly-on-the-wall documentary series The Savoy).
 Bellingham and Peluso reprised their roles for the follow-up web series of the same name in 2014.
 Mirroring Bellingham's personal life, her character had developed cancer.

-Bellingham also appeared as a contestant on the TV show Celebrity Who Wants To Be A Millionaire?